enst80/mediawiki-extensions-Auth_remoteuser/README.md

         // Instead use MediaWiki global for the preference option.
         $wgDefaultUserOptions[ 'disablemail' ] = 0;
-        // And disable it from beeing changed by the user.
+        // And disable it from being changed by the user.
         $wgHiddenPrefs[] = 'disablemail';
         // But change it depending on type of remote user (uses the
         // closure feature described below).
 For example if there are